Daniel-Greco/CoderPad-API-Exercise/README.md

 ## Usage

 Flags are used to add optional features:
-* URL  : The premier leauge team page to search for the logo.
+* URL  : The premier league team page to search for the logo.

 To run the base application from command line:
 ```bash